genropy/genro-routes/docs/ARCHITECTURE.md

 - If equal (child was following parent) → update to `new_config`
 - If different (child made own choices) → ignore the change

-### FilterPlugin Inheritance (Special Case)
+### AuthPlugin Inheritance (Special Case)

-FilterPlugin has specific inheritance semantics for tags:
+AuthPlugin has specific inheritance semantics for tags:

 #### Tag Semantics